 Regional Catastrophic Preparedness Grant Program

-An additional series of workshops will focus on each of the six port areas in more depth, and a final, regionwide workshop will bring all stakeholders back together to review work accomplished and identify any additional gaps and opportunities for the maritime sector to engage in emergency preparedness and resilience.
+An additional series of workshops took place in Spring of 2022 and focused on each of the six port areas in more depth.
+A final, regionwide workshop brought back all stakeholders together to review work accomplished and identified additional gaps and opportunities for the maritime sector to engage in emergency preparedness and resilience.